 Flexo, Gravure & Digital Printing

-At Midwest Engineered Systems, we have integrated large scale web handling and highly specialized sheet fed systems for many industries such as the food and medical packaging industries, makers of corrugated boxes, newspaper and other print media companies and manufacturers of self-adhesive labels.
+We use a variety of industry-leading technology, equipment and techniques to integrate into systems to bring out the best of those processes.
+We’ve integrated large-scale web handling and highly specialized sheet-fed systems for many industries such as the food and medical packaging industries, makers of corrugated boxes, newspaper and other print media companies, and manufacturers of self-adhesive labels.

 Based on the customer’s needs, we have specialized skills integrating the following printing methods in our systems.

 Inkjet printers use tiny ink droplets pushed out by print head nozzles.
-This printing method can be used for many materials, such as floor tiles, doors, paper, canvases and on plastics.
-According to Prepressure, it’s a popular choice for makers and distributors of signs and posters.
-It’s an ideal choice for publications that have short runs, such as books or photo books.
+This printing method can be used for many materials, such as floor tiles, doors, paper, canvases and plastics.
+According to Prepressure, it’s a popular choice for sign and poster makers and distributors.
+It’s also an ideal choice for publications that have short runs, such as books or photo books.

 Having no need for ink, thermal printing uses heat to interact with paper to produce desired images.
-Printing can be accomplished within milliseconds and images drying also occurs very quickly.
-Electronic Business Machines notes that thermal printing reduces organizational costs related to printer maintenance and printing consumables.
-Thermal printing system Breakdowns and jams are also much less frequent due to less moving parts in the sheet feed printing system.
+Printing can be accomplished within milliseconds and images also dry very quickly.
+Electronic Business Machines notes that thermal printing reduces organizational costs related to printer maintenance and consumables.
+Thermal printing system breakdowns and jams are also much less frequent, due to less moving parts in the sheet feed system.

 Gravure printing is a process where the desired image is engraved into a cylinder designed for printing.
 The printing cylinder is inked and the ink is moved onto the paper medium.
-This process is used in high-volume web fed printing products such as magazines, newspapers, brochures, packaging and in other products.
+This process is used in high-volume web-fed printing products such as magazines, newspapers, brochures, packaging and other products.

 Offset Gravure Printing